 A reminder of what it means to ‘be mindful’: to bring awareness to the present moment; noticing and accepting thoughts, feelings and sensations with compassion and non judgement.

-Mindfulness is the antidote to Christmas stress because this can be a time when:
+Mindfulness is a good antidote to Christmas stress because this can be a time when:

 - We are pulled into the past by memories and traditions